dotnet/MQTTnet/README.md

 * Validate subscriptions and deny subscribing of certain topics depending on requesting clients
 * Connect clients with different protocol versions at the same time.

-## MQTTnet Server

-_MQTTnet Server_ is a standalone cross platform MQTT server (like mosquitto) basing on this library.
-It has the following features.
-* Running portable (no installation required)
-* Runs under Windows, Linux, macOS, Raspberry Pi
-* Python scripting support for manipulating messages, validation of clients, building business logic etc.
-* Supports WebSocket and TCP (with and without TLS) connections
-* Provides a HTTP based API (including Swagger endpoint)
-* Extensive configuration parameters and customization supported

 ## Supported frameworks

 * .NET 5.0+